rotorz/unity3d-reorderable-list/docs/topics/Serialized-property-inside-editor-window.md

 }
 ```

-Before we can interact with the wishlist property we must create an instance of [SerializedObject](http://docs.unity3d.com/Documentation/ScriptReference/SerializedObject.html).
+Before we can interact with the wishlist property we must create an instance of [SerializedObject].
 This is done each time the user selection changes.

 ```csharp